CurtTimson/curtis-timson/content/post/tools/2017-atom-packages.md

 **Settings → Install → file-icons** | `apm install file-icons`

 File Icons updates the tree-view and tab icons within Atom to show an icon which represents the file type.
-This is very handy when quickly trying to find a particular file, and also adds a bit of colour to the UI.
+This is very handy when quickly trying to find a particular file.

 ![File Icons Example](/images/post/atom/file-icons-example.png)